aw22hs/1DV610-L2/README.md

 `replaceWordsWithTwoDifferentFormattings(wordToReplace, newWord)`
 Replaces all occurrences of a word (in either lower case och capitalized format) with a new word.
 The new word will get the same format as the word it is replacing.
 If `wordToReplace` has the wrong format, for example all capital letters or a capital letter in the middle, an error will be thrown.
 ```
-const analyzer('This is a sentence, but this is not.
-THIS IS.')
 const replacedText = analyzer.replaceWordsWithExactFormatting('This', 'THAT')
 console.log(replacedText) // 'That is a sentence, but that is not.
 THIS IS.'
 ```